signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 The Signalbash Plugin can be downloaded from [https://signalbash.com/plugin-download](https://signalbash.com/plugin-download).

-The download page on signalbash.com will download the installer appropriate for your computer.
+The download page on signalbash.com will prompt you to download the installer compatible with your computer.

 ## Plugin Types